Dino Bravo: WWF Canadian Champion (1985–1986)

-At this point Bravo disappeared from WWF rings and resumed competition exclusively within International Wrestling, defending the title against Kamala before finally losing it to Samu later in the year.
+At this point Bravo disappeared from WWF rings and resumed competition exclusively within International Wrestling, with the WWF Canadian Championship being abandoned.

-Bravo returned to the WWF later that year with a new look on the October 18th edition of Wrestling Challenge, defeating Tony Parks.
-He was now noticeably more muscular and almost immediately began bleaching his brown hair blonde and turned on the Rougeau Brothers to become a heel.
-He began working as part of Luscious Johnny Valiant's stable with Greg "The Hammer" Valentine and Brutus Beefcake.
-However Bravo remained a babyface while wrestling in Montreal, and on October 21 he gained his third consecutive victory over Randy Savage via disqualification.
+Alliance with the Dream Team / New Dream Team (1986–1987)

-He remained undefeated as the fall progressed and began teaming with The Dream Team in six man matches.
-On November 19, 1986 the trio wrestled Billy Jack Haynes and The Rougeau Brothers to a double disqualification on a match taped for WWF Superstars of Wrestling.
-The following day they defeated Sivi Afi & The Islanders in a match recorded for Wrestling Challenge.
+Bravo returned to the WWF on the October 18, 1986 episode of Wrestling Challenge, defeating Tony Parks.
+He debuted a new look, being noticeably more muscular, and almost immediately began bleaching his brown hair blonde and turned on the Rougeau Brothers to become a heel.
+He began working as part of "Luscious" Johnny Valiant's stable with the Dream Team (Greg "The Hammer" Valentine and Brutus Beefcake).
+He remained undefeated as the fall progressed and began teaming with the Dream Team in six man matches.
+On November 19, 1986, the trio wrestled Billy Jack Haynes and the Rougeau Brothers to a double disqualification on a match taped for WWF Superstars of Wrestling.
+The following day they defeated Sivi Afi and the Islanders in a match recorded for Wrestling Challenge.
 Bravo then entered his first program on the house show circuit, defeating Dick Slater in numerous encounters.
-However, on November 26 in Houston he suffered his first loss, falling to Slater.
-He closed out 1986 with a disqualification loss to former WWF Champion Pedro Morales in Providence, RI.
+On November 26 in Houston, Texas he suffered his first loss, falling to Slater.
+He closed out 1986 with a disqualification loss to former WWF Champion Pedro Morales in Providence, Rhode Island.
+In early 1987, Bravo became embroiled in a house show series with Billy Jack Haynes as the year commenced and this time began the first losing streak of his WWF run, losing multiple matches.